import-js/eslint-plugin-import/docs/rules/named.md

 For `export`, verifies that all named exports exist in the referenced module.

-Note: for modules, the plugin will find exported names from [`jsnext:main`], if present in `package.json`.
+Note: for packages, the plugin will find exported names from [`jsnext:main`], if present in `package.json`.
 Redux's npm module includes this key, and thereby is lintable, for example.

-Otherwise, the whole `node_modules` folder is ignored by default ([`import/ignore`]) as most published modules are formatted in CommonJS, which [at time of this writing](https://github.com/benmosher/eslint-plugin-import/issues/13) is not able to be analyzed for exports.
+A module path that is [ignored] or not [unambiguously an ES module] will not be reported when imported.

+[ignored]: ../README.md#importignore
+[unambiguously an ES module]: https://github.com/bmeck/UnambiguousJavaScriptGrammar

 ## Rule Details